-And all the pond life, whether they be scaly, feathery, or just plain slimy, gathered around to hear the story of how Bertie met the General.
+“Oh yes please,” begged Tim.
+All the pond life, whether they be scaly, feathery, or just plain slimy, gathered around to hear the story of how Bertie met the General.
 And if you like history, then I think there’s a good chance that you will enjoy it too.

 It all began one evening, when Bertie was in his room at the top of the north tower in the palace, practising his electric guitar.
 He had a small amplifier, but he turned it up to full volume so that it jumped up and down across the room as he thrashed out chords and played string bending solos.

-[play up solo guitar music] .
+[play up solo guitar music]

 Perhaps Bertie wasn’t the world’s finest musician, but in his imagination he was on stage before an entire stadium packed with adoring fans.
 It was only when he paused for breath that he heard a loud drumming on his door.

-“I expect that’s Beatrice,” he thought. “she’s loving my music.”
+“I expect that’s Beatrice,” he thought.
+“She’s loving my music.”

-“Will you kindly turn that racket down?
+He said, “Will you kindly turn that racket down?
 I’m at the other end of the palace and I can’t hear myself think.”

-It was only when the gentleman had gone, that Bertie thought “Funny, I’ve never seen that old geezer before.
+It was only when the gentleman had gone, that Bertie thought, “Funny, I’ve never seen that old geezer before.
 I wonder who he is and what he’s doing in the palace?”

 He didn’t give the matter any more thought until the following weekend.
 Bertie and Princess Beatrice were roller-blading in the park.
 Beatrice skated like a ballet dancer, doing pretty pirouettes and weaving elegantly between paper cups placed in a row on the ground.
 Bertie’s style was more like a hockey player , swishing from side to side as he gathered breakneck speed and scattered walkers and their dogs out of his way.
 Local kids hung out with them and they exchanged moves and tricks.
 I don’t think any of them realised that Bertie and Beatrice were prince and princess.